LouisJackman/language-x/README.md

          * Sylan is an expression-oriented language, so everything returns a value
          * including loops and `if`s.
 Therefore, the last value is returned by
          * default.
 The lack of explicit `return`s mean there is always a single
-         * exit point from a function or method: the last expression.
+         * exit point from a function, lambda, or method: the last expression.
          */
         result
     }